 You are Making a Difference by Funding Promising Research

 Over the years, donors, riders, walkers, volunteers, and sponsors of Pedal-with-Pete have raised over $1 million dollars and have funded promising clinical research through our grants to research centers across the country and around the world, including Nationwide Children’s Hospital in Columbus, Ohio and the Case Western University in cooperation with the Cleveland Clinic.

-In our most recent grant-making cycle (see our grant process for details), we were able to make grants for these two worthy research projects:
+In our most recent grant-making cycle (see our grant process for details), we were able to make grants for these three worthy research projects: